astropy/astropy/docs/table/construct_table.rst

     Similar to Python's builtin ``csv.DictReader``, each item in the ``data`` list provides a row of data values and must be a dict.
 The key values in each dict define the column names and each row must have identical column names.
-As the column names are specified by each row, if the ``names`` argument is supplied, it will be ignored.
-The ``dtypes`` list (optional) may be specified, but as vanilla dicts are unordered, your columns are not guaranteed to have the right type unless an OrderedDict_ is used.
+The ``names`` argument may be supplied to specify colum ordering.
+If it is not provided, the column order will default to alphabetical.
+The ``dtypes`` list may be specified, and must correspond to the order of output columns.
+If any row's keys do no match the rest of the rows, a ValueError will be thrown.

 **None**